 Encourage treatment: As many people who are depressed do not have the motivation to seek treatment, assist your loved one by locating professionals and treatment centers for depression in your area.
 Remind your loved one that he or she doesn’t have to feel this way forever – there are many wonderful treatment options available.

-Why Consider Treatment at Our Hospital for Depression in Chandler, AZ
+Why consider treatment for depression at Oasis Behavioral Health Hospital in Chandler, AZ

 An individual facing depression probably feels alone in the world, like no one can understand their constant feelings of sadness and worthlessness.
 They may find it hard to complete even the simplest of tasks, function properly in school or at work, and find themselves completely drained of energy most – if not all – of the time, no matter how much they sleep.
 Additionally, they may even begin to feel as though the only way they can escape the emotional pain is suicide.